How We Help…

 The Salvation Army provides the homeless and impoverished of the Smith County community with a variety of services in order to meet their basic human needs such as food, shelter, and clothing while providing avenues for permanent situational improvement.
 Through case management, our clients learn to set goals, gain personal skills, and achieve self-sustainability.
 Basic health care, life-skills training, job search assistance, and other essential services are provided to both residential and non-residential clients.
 In addition, residential clients who are battling chemical dependency can take part in our Reconnect program, the only free residential recovery program in East Texas.
 Seasonal assistance, youth programs and disaster response are additional services that are available for those in need and, in turn, provide a better community.

-This is a program that performs necessary repairs on the homes of low-income seniors (60 years of age and older).
+This Habitat for Humanity of Smith County program performs necessary repairs on the homes of low-income seniors (60 years of age and older).
 In focusing on low-income seniors, the goal is to address the inadequacies of living environments that are in immediate need of repair.

 To qualify: Median family income must be under 50% of the Federal Home Loan Bank of Dallas, Affordable Housing Program guidelines for Tyler/Smith County.
 The 50% median family income, 2-person home, for 2009 was $ 22,100.
 The owner of the home must be over 60 years of age.
 The home must be owner-occupied.
 The scope of the work to be done must be within our capabilities.
 All able-bodied homeowners and residents of the home are required to work along-side the staff and volunteers.
 Homeowners are expected to be cooperative partners with the staff and volunteers.
 The homeowner must stay in their home at least three years after the work is completed.
 The homeowner must sign a “Retention Agreement” that remains in effect for three years after the completion of the project.
 The homeowner will have to repay a pro-rata cost of the repair/modification, based on the time the homeowner remained in the home before selling or refinancing.